 With an aging work force and rising cost pressures for employers, workplace health has become a top issue for Canadian industry.
 The Conference Board of Canada estimates the cost of absenteeism at over $16 billion annually.
-Occupational therapy (OT) services are ideally suited to address this issue and provide a range of options to facilitate return to work following injury, illness or disease.
-Our OTs draw upon a knowledge base that includes medical impairment, job analysis, ergonomics, disability evaluation, human rights legislation and insurance regulations to provide a comprehensive approach to disability management in the workplace.
+Our services are ideally suited to address this issue and provide a range of options to facilitate return to work following injury, illness or disease.
+Our therapists and kinesiologists draw upon a knowledge base that includes medical impairment, job analysis, ergonomics, disability evaluation, human rights legislation and insurance regulations to provide a comprehensive approach to disability management in the workplace.
 They are skilled in assisting employees with physical, cognitive, and mental health limitations arising from a variety of medical conditions.

 Ergonomic assessments determine injury risk factors that may result from high repetition, awkward postures, high forces and a number of other workplace factors that affect how tasks are conducted.
 These assessments can be tailored to a specific worker’s health concerns or provided on a preventative basis to address potential risk factors for a group of employees.
 An evaluation of a work station and typical duties is conducted and recommendations are made to reduce the impact of risk factors.
 Recommendations may include improved worker positioning, modified work style, new tools and equipment, new furniture and/or adjustments to the work space.
 Our ergonomic assessments are not limited to office workers and are provided for a range of jobs including labour, production and skilled trade positions.

 On site education sessions are tailored for each organization based on the nature of the most frequent injuries, typical symptoms reported, and the employee’s unique job requirements.
-Educational content promotes employee responsibility in avoiding injury and movement patterns and postures that contribute to pain.
+Educational content promotes employee responsibility in avoiding injury as well as movement patterns and postures that contribute to pain.
 The employee role in improving workplace safety is also emphasized.
 Sessions include Safe Lifting & Material Handling and Office Ergonomics.

 Job Demands Analysis (JDA)